GrzegorzStary/MILESTONE-2/README.md

 ## Testing & Bugs

 ### BUGS
-* 1 Bird was not appearing on designed location.
+* 1 Bird was not appearing on designed location. - FIXED
-* 2 Poles are not visible
+* 2 Poles are not visible - FIXED
-* 3 Poles are not moving
+* 3 Poles are not moving - FIXED
-* 4 Game not stops when the bird colided the pole
+* 4 Game not stops when the bird colided the pole - FIXED
-* 5 The best score counter not saving/updating the best score
+* 5 The best score counter not saving/updating the best score - FIXED
-* 6 Game restart on the touchscreen is not working
+* 6 Game restart on the touchscreen is not working - FIXED
-* 7 Best score counter not working on the smallscreen.
+* 7 Best score counter not working on the smallscreen. - FIXED
 * 8 JEST TERSTING FAILS DUE TO WRONG VALUE PROVIDED AND RECEIVED.
-AS WELL AS WRONG FILE NAME (not linked to the testing file).
+AS WELL AS WRONG FILE NAME (not linked to the testing file). - FIXED
 ---
 ### HTML VALIDATOR
 <details>